AYearOf/ayearof.github.io/_posts/2016-01-05-choice-of-robotics-sets.md

 The first choice I had to make in pursuing my [Year or Hobbies: Robotics][hobbies2016] was which direction to go in?
-The choices are threefold: already built robots — leaning more towards programming (eg OWI) robotics kits (Mindstorms, Vex), or the free-form route of Arduino (or RaspberryPi).
+The choices are threefold: already built robots — leaning more towards programming (eg OWI) robotics kits (Mindstorms, VEX), or the free-form route of Arduino (or RaspberryPi).

 Here are my constraints: